shoebabdullah/kraftwerk/README.md

 ## Executive Summary :  This capstone project develops an end-to-end Natural Language Processing (NLP) and Machine Learning pipeline that analyzes business and financial text to identify positive and negative sentiment, compare machine learning models, discover hidden text patterns through clustering, and generate strategic insights from external PDF documents.

+## Key Findings & Analysis :

+**Top Performer (Accuracy & F1-Score):** Logistic Regression achieved the highest overall performance in multiple key categories.
+It leads with a Test Accuracy of 0.791667, a CV Mean Accuracy of 0.781309, and the highest F1-Score of 0.788494.

+**Strongest Precision:** Gradient Boosting stands out significantly for its Precision (0.880208), meaning it has the lowest rate of false positives among all the models.
+However, its overall F1-Score (0.686992) is the lowest, indicating a potential trade-off with its recall.

+**The Baseline Tree Models:** Random Forest performs solidly in second place for accuracy, while the single Decision Tree trails slightly behind, though it maintains a more balanced precision-to-F1 ratio than Gradient Boosting.

 ### The system combines:

 * Text preprocessing and feature engineering